larseggert/draft-ietf-modpod-group-processes/draft-ietf-modpod-group-processes.md

 - Updates {{Section 6.1 of !RFC2418}}, because the moderator team will now work together with working group chairs to moderate disruptive behavior.

-The details of each of these changes and the philosophy behind them are described below.

 ## Terminology Note